danielvartan/mastersthesis/README.md

 ## Overview

+☀🌙⏰🛌💤🌍🗺️🧭📅🧬🧠🕰️📊📉📈📝

-This repository contains the research compendium and [Quarto book](https://quarto.org/docs/books/) of my master’s thesis: *Ecology of sleep and circadian phenotypes of the Brazilian population*.
+This repository contains the research compendium and [Quarto book](https://quarto.org/docs/books/) of my master’s thesis: *Is latitude associated with the regulation of circadian rhythms in humans?*.
 Its aim is to facilitate research work and to improve reproducibility.

 Click [here](https://danielvartan.github.io/mastersthesis/) to access the thesis documents.